vinodismyname/ClaudeCodeBootstrap/README.md

     *   Reads the content of the user-provided project plan file.
     *   Analyzes the specified project directory (`--project-path`) to understand its structure.
     *   Samples key files (e.g., `README.md`, `package.json`, source files) from the project to provide the LLM with concrete examples of existing code and conventions.
+4.  **(Optional) Fetch Smithery MCP Server Configurations:**
+    *   If `--smithery-mcp-servers` is provided along with a `--smithery-api-key` (or `SMITHERY_API_KEY` env var):
+        *   The tool queries the Smithery Registry for the specified server names or search terms.
+        *   It fetches details, including connection information (HTTP, stdio, etc.) and tool schemas.
+        *   This data is added to the context for generating `.mcp.json` and enriching `CLAUDE.md`.
-4.  **(Optional) Research with Perplexity API:**
+5.  **(Optional) Research with Perplexity API:**
     *   If `--use-perplexity` is enabled and an API key is provided:
         *   An LLM generates targeted research questions based on the project plan and file samples.
         *   These questions are sent to the Perplexity API to gather external knowledge (e.g., best practices for specific technologies, common pitfalls).
         *   The research insights are formatted and added to the context for subsequent generation steps.
-5.  **Generate `CLAUDE.md`:** An LLM uses the aggregated context (project plan, file samples, and optional research insights) to create a comprehensive `CLAUDE.md` file.
-This file serves as the primary guidance document for Claude Code within the project.
+6.  **Generate `CLAUDE.md`:** An LLM uses the aggregated context (project plan, file samples, optional Smithery server details, and optional research insights) to create a comprehensive `CLAUDE.md` file.
+This file serves as the primary guidance document for Claude Code within the project and includes a section detailing available MCP tools configured via Smithery.
-6.  **(Conditional) Generate Custom Commands:** If not skipped (`--skip-commands` is false), an LLM generates a set of `.md` files in the `.claude/commands/` directory.
-These files define custom slash commands for Claude Code, tailored to common development tasks relevant to the project type.
+7.  **(Conditional) Generate Custom Commands:** If not skipped (`--skip-commands` is false), an LLM generates a set of `.md` files in the `.claude/commands/` directory using a single, optimized prompt.
+These files define custom slash commands for Claude Code, tailored to common development tasks relevant to the project type and can incorporate knowledge of available Smithery-configured MCP tools.
-7.  **(Conditional) Generate `.mcp.json` (MCP Configuration):** If not skipped (`--skip-mcp-config` is false), an LLM suggests and configures MCP (Model Context Protocol) servers based on the project context and any user-specified tools (from `--mcp-tools-config`).
-The output is saved to `.mcp.json`.
+8.  **(Conditional) Generate `.mcp.json` (MCP Configuration):** If not skipped (`--skip-mcp-config` is false), the tool configures MCP (Model Context Protocol) servers in `.mcp.json`.
+This configuration is primarily based on data fetched from the Smithery Registry using `--smithery-mcp-servers`.
+The tool attempts to find the best match for specified server names or search terms and configures them using HTTP or stdio connection types provided by Smithery.
-8.  **Generate `.claude/settings.json`:** A default `settings.json` file is created (or an existing one is used as a base if not overwriting).
+9.  **Generate `.claude/settings.json`:** A default `settings.json` file is created (or an existing one is used as a base if not overwriting).
 It's then updated to include `allowedTools` permissions for any MCP tools configured in the newly generated `.mcp.json`.
-9.  **Generate `ACTION_PLAN.md`:** An LLM creates a detailed `ACTION_PLAN.md`.
+10. **Generate `ACTION_PLAN.md`:** An LLM creates a detailed `ACTION_PLAN.md`.
 If `--use-claude-squad` is enabled, the plan is structured to facilitate parallel work by multiple Claude instances.
 Otherwise, a plan for a single instance is generated.
-10. **Output Summary:** Displays a summary of the generated assets and their status (e.g., created, skipped, error).
+11. **Output Summary:** Displays a summary of the generated assets and their status (e.g., created, skipped, error).

 Throughout this process, `cc-bootstrap` uses Jinja2 templates to construct prompts for the LLM, ensuring consistent and effective interaction.